DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-16.md

 and desiring to be fed with the crumbs that fell from the rich man's table.
 Yes, even the dogs came and licked his sores.

 ###### v22
-The beggar died, and he was carried away by the angels to Abraham's bosom.
+The beggar died, and he was carried away by the angels to [[Abraham's bosom]].
 The rich man also died, and was buried.

 ###### v23
-In Hades, he lifted up his eyes, being in torment, and saw Abraham far off, and Lazarus at his bosom.
+In [[Hades]], he lifted up his eyes, being in torment, and saw [[Abraham]] far off, and Lazarus at his bosom.

 ###### v24
 He cried and said, 'Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue!
 For I am in anguish in this flame.'